 Can’t I just go up on my roof and examine it on my own?
-Certainly, you can but will it be effective?
+Certainly you can, but will it be effective?
 Not so much.
 You will notice the obvious issues like a missing or dislocated shingle but a roofing professional knows what to look for, where to look and knows how to properly assess the roof condition.

-During a professional roof inspection, the roofing contractor will go up on your roof and check the structure and materials of your roof as well as check the interior for any potential issues.
-The roof inspector will identify leaks, tear, damage if any.
+During a professional roof inspection, the roofing contractor will go up on your roof and check the structure and materials of your roof, as well as the interior for any potential issues.
+The roof inspector will identify leaks, tear, and damage if any.
 After the inspection, they will give you a full and detailed report on your roof based on which you can choose how to proceed.
 You should always ask more questions and clarifications to make sure that you know all that there is to know about your roof to make an informed decision.

 No one is 100% safe from emergencies and accidents, they can happen to anyone and anywhere.
-Maybe from the first look, your roof looks perfectly normal and functioning but internally it is seriously damaged and prone to falling off any minute.
+Maybe from the first look, your roof looks perfectly normal and functioning, but internally it is seriously damaged and prone to falling off any minute.
 While you can’t anticipate when an accident will happen, you can be proactive and prevent the big ones.
 The perfect proactive step is roof inspection.